blackpuppy/docs/en/core-libraries/helpers/js.rst

     -  ``postfix`` - String appended to the returned data.

     **Example Use**::

         $json = $this->Js->object($data);

 .. php:method:: sortable($options = array())

-    Sortable generates a javascript snippet to make a set of elements (usually a list) drag and drop sortable.
+    Sortable generates a JavaScript snippet to make a set of elements (usually a list) drag and drop sortable.

     The normalized options are: